 Adjustments will have to be made before trying to transmit with this antenna system.
 Installations vary considerably and there are no 'set' measurements that will work for all the variables in the installation.
-The dimensions and coil settings that were used during assembly are somewhat close and may produce reasonably low VSWR readings over the entire 10, 15, 20 and 30 meter bands and over at least 250 kHz of the 40 Meter band.
-Bandwidth on 80/75 meters should be at least 30 kHz for VSWR of 2:1 or less at the low end of the band and may be as much as 100 kHz at the high end of the band, depending on the efficiency of the ground system used.
-It should be remembered that on those bands where the physical height of a vertical antenna is less than a quarter wavelength, the earth (or the resonant radial system in above-ground installations) will have a good deal to do with VSWR and antenna tuning, bandwidth and overall performance.
+The dimensions and coil settings that were used during assembly are somewhat close and may produce reasonably low VSWR readings over the entire 10, 15, 20 and 30 meter bands and at least 250 kHz of the 40 meter band.
+Bandwidth on 80/75 meters should be at least 30 kHz for VSWR of 2:1 or less at the low end of the band and may be as much as 100 kHz at the high end of the band, depending on the efficiency of the ground system used, greater bandwidth being associated with lossy ground systems.
+It should be remembered that on those bands where the physical height of a vertical antenna is less than 1/4-wavelength, the earth (or the resonant radial system in above-ground installations) will have a good deal to do with VSWR and antenna tuning, bandwidth and overall performance.

 Low VSWR by itself does not mean that a vertical antenna is operating efficiently, and if low VSWR is obtained with no more than the usual quick and dirty ground connection, it most likely means the opposite.
 In general, poor operation or improper tuning of vertical antennas can usually be attributed to inadequate (or even reactive) ground systems or to other vertical conductors in the vicinity of the antenna.
 For these reasons it is suggested that the antenna be placed as much in the clear as possible and used with the best ground system that conditions permit.
 For a more complete discussion of the interrelationships between vertical antenna efficiency, bandwidth, VSWR, etc., a standard text such as the A.R.R.L.
 Antenna Book is recommended.
-See also the additional material included at the end of these instructions.